codewithgaji/Generative-Ai/Numpy/README.md

 ## Working with Multidimensional Arrays
 Explore methods for stacking arrays and manipulating data in higher dimensions to suit your project needs.

+## Exercises
+- After learning about arrays, try to do the exercises in the exercises folder, has this would allow you to be able to think critically.
+- After you've tried solving a particular exercise, click on the solution link and compare your answers to that of the solution notebook.
 ---

 ## Final Thoughts